 2018 340 New Car Test Drive

-Engines include the 328d diesel, 2.0-liter turbo four and 3.0-liter turbo six, from high mileage to everyday to scorching performance from the 340i with its 320 horsepower and 330 pound-feet of torque.
+Engines include the high-mileage 328d diesel, 2.0-liter turbo four in the 330 making 248 horsepower, and scorching 3.0-liter turbo six in the 340i making 320 horsepower and 330 pound-feet of torque.
 All the engines need premium (or diesel) fuel, even the lowly 180-horsepower engine in the 320i.
-The turbocharged four-cylinder in the 330i gets 248 horsepower, an increase for 2017.

-The Gran Turismo is a five-door hatchback that's nearly eight inches longer than the sedan, on four inches longer wheelbase, and three inches taller.
-Forget what we said about old design, Gran Turismo leads the styling way, as part crossover, part fastback, and part wagon.
+The all-wheel-drive Gran Turismo is a five-door hatchback that's nearly eight inches longer than the sedan, on a wheelbase that's four inches longer and three inches taller.
+Creatively, it leads the way in styling, as part crossover, part fastback, and part wagon.

-The BMW 320i ($33,450) starts with manual front seats in leatherette upholstery, dual-zone climate control, Bluetooth, 6.5-inch display, iDrive.
-Options include wheels, infotainment, heated seats, carbon-fiber rear spoiler, wireless Apple CarPlay, rearview camera, and is powered by the 180-hp 2-liter turbo.
-(Prices are MSRP and do not include destination charge.)
-320i xDrive sedan ($35,450) includes awd.
+The entry-level 320i gets manual front seats in leatherette upholstery, dual-zone climate control, Bluetooth, 6.5-inch display, and iDrive.
+Options include wheels, infotainment, heated seats, carbon-fiber rear spoiler, wireless Apple CarPlay, and rearview camera.